arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Configuring StartUp project_

-1. You are now ready to test the Windows Azure Project application.
+1. You are now ready to test the Microsoft Azure Project application.
 To launch the application in the compute emulator, press **F5**.
 Wait until deployment has completed and you see the **Auto Insurance Quotes** form open in the browser.

 1. To explore its operation, complete the form by choosing any combination of values from the drop-down lists and then click **Calculate** to obtain a quote for the insurance premium.
 Notice that after you submit the form, the page refreshes and shows the calculated amount.